 My dad always said, “If you’re going to plant a tree for shade (or landscaping), it might as well give you something to eat!”
-So I planted a pair of Jonathon apple trees that only get about 10-ft tall when fully mature.
+So I planted a pair of Jonathon apple trees.
+These are smaller varieties that only get about 10-ft tall when fully mature.

-And of course I love my blooming Rosemary – great evergreen color, pretty purple flowers in the spring & wonderful for both cooking and soap making.
+And of course I love my blooming Rosemary.
+It’s got great evergreen color, pretty purple flowers in the spring & wonderful for both cooking and soap making.

 I typically mix this plan up each year as I play with the front flowerbed section of my landscaping.
 It’s lots of fun to change it out each year.
 And I promise you that stepping onto the front porch to harvest fresh spinach or home-grown carrots for a dinner party is sure to get the conversation going!